mariocamaraneto/HellTriangle/README.md

 ## Solutions
 Two solutions were implemented:

-1. Brute force: Test every possibles from top to down and compare what is bigger total sum.
+1. Brute force: Test every possibles from top to down and compare what is biggest total sum.
 O(2^n)
-2. Optimazed: Find the bigger total using solution from down to top without test every possibles.
+2. Optimazed: Find the biggest total using solution from down to top without test every possibles ways.
 O(n²)

 ## Running